primera7790/Trading_assistant/README.md

 ### About program
  The task of the program - reduction of the psychological burden, by mathematically reasonable regulation of volumes and exclusion of unreasonable risk, if necessary - restriction of trade.
 Also, an important aspect - isolation of the trader from the information on the intermediate financial result that allows to concentrate on the deal, not on the balance state.

-## !Important notice
+## !!
+IMPORTANT NOTICE
- Support of the project is terminated due to the termination of Binance exchange in the Russian Federation.
+### Support of the project is terminated due to the termination of Binance exchange in the Russian Federation.
 The project is for review only.